-If something like this happens, almost the first question is “how will I pay the mortgage, do the food shop, pay the school fees?”
-Your next thought might be looking at solutions.
-You might think: “I’ll sell the house, or claim benefits, or use my savings”.
-All good ideas, but they are all have a downside.
+If something like this happens, the first questions may be “how will I pay the mortgage, do the food shop, pay the school fees?”
+Your next thought may be, what are the solutions?
+You might think: “I’ll sell the house, or claim benefits, or use my savings.”
+All good ideas, but they do all have a downside.

-The solution is planning ahead and taking out some form of income protection.
+The best solution is to plan ahead and take out some form of income protection.
 But you’re financial planners, we hear you cry, you would say that!
 So let us make the case for income protection and bust a few myths at the same time.